XLions/XLions/README.md

 - MSc Bioinformatics @ **University of Birmingham** (expected Sep 2026), with a prior background in clinical and basic medicine.
 - Dissertation work on **GBM - scRNA**, supervised by Dr. Deena.
-- I build tooling that makes multi-omics analysis reproducible rather than one-off: R packages, Shiny dashboards, Nextflow-friendly pipelines.
+- I build tooling that makes multi-omics analysis reproducible rather than one-off: R packages, Shiny dashboards.
 - Applying for **PhD programmes, Fall 2027 entry** — interested in epigenetic regulation, cancer genomics, and phage therapy / AMR.
 - Off the bench, I write and edit on **ACGN culture and media criticism**.